Wills & Trusts FAQ

 8. WHERE SHOULD I STORE MY LIVING TRUST?

-Your living trust is a really important document, and you need to keep it in a location which is going to be accessible after your departure.
-A firebox or safety deposit box could be great areas to store your record nonetheless, access to your safety deposit box may be restricted after your departure, so please allow for this in case you keep your living trust at a safety deposit box.
+Your living trust is a really important document, and you need to keep it in a location that is going to be accessible after your departure.
+A firebox or safety deposit box could be great areas to store your record nonetheless, access to your safety deposit box may be restricted after your departure, so please allow for this in case you keep your living trust in a safety deposit box.
 Your lawyer might store your backup upon request for you and will continue to keep a copy of your trust.
 It is very important to allow your successor trustee to understand where your trust is available!

 9. WHAT PARTIES ARE IN THE LIVING TRUST?